 Our family loves Italian food, especially when I make my homemade Spaghetti Sauce and Mighty Meatballs.
 The sauce cooks long and slow and fills the kitchen with such a delightful aroma it makes everyone hungry.

+Some nights I just want something creamy and easy for supper.
 This Creamy Garlic Chicken Recipe hits the spot with butter, garlic, and heavy cream, plus Parmesan cheese.
 So, yummy.
-And perfect for a weeknight dinner.
-I like to serve it with mashed potatoes for a true comfort food dinner.

 Pizza, pizza, pizza.
 Americans love pizza.
 They tend to load their pizza with a bit more toppings than our Italian friends across the water, such as the Chicago Style Stuffed Pizza below.